insa-4ir-chatsystem/chatsystem-billard-slamnia/java-report.md

 # Tech stack
 ## UDP
-We had to use broacast traffic on the network in order to inform the other users that we are connected and that we are changing our pseudonym.
+We had to use broadcast traffic on the network in order to inform the other users that we are connected and that we are changing our pseudonym.
 ## TCP
 We had to assure that the messages between users are well distributed, which TCP offers on the network.
 ## Swing